 In the past couple of years, iguanas have rapidly grown in popularity to the point where they’re one of the most beloved reptiles to have as a pet.
 Their majestic, dinosaur-like appearance attracts many lizard lovers to this creature.
 Their rise in popularity as a pet has been attributed to the ‘dinomania’ phenomenon after the release of the movie Jurassic Park.

-If you’re considering getting an iguana as a pet, you’re probably wondering how much they cost.
+If you’re considering getting an iguana as a pet, you’re probably wondering how much it costs.
 All pets have a cost associated with them, you have to buy (or adopt) the pet itself, you have to feed them, you have to house them, and more.
 Before you take on the responsibility of caring for a pet it’s always good to do preliminary research to see if you’re ready financially for this commitment so you won’t encounter any unexpected costs.
 There’s nothing worse than buying a pet only to find out that you’re not ready to take proper care of it.

 In today’s post, I’m going to give a complete breakdown of the cost of getting an iguana as a pet.
 I’ll go over the upfront price of getting one of the reptiles as a pet and the monthly costs that you have to consider.
 I will consider both routes in this guide: adoption and purchasing from a breeder to give the most complete overview.